Nighttime Person Re-Identification via Collaborative Enhancement Network with Multi-domain Learning: Methodology

-\textbf{Feature Distillation.} High-level networks tend to model task-specific knowledge in various tasks.
+\textbf{High-level Feature Distillation.} High-level layers tend to model task-specific knowledge in various tasks.
 Therefore, it is a challenging problem to leverage the high-level features of the relighting subnet to enhance the high-level features of the ReID subnet.
 To address this issue, we adopt a non-intrusive interactive strategy known as feature distillation to enhance ReID features.
-By analyzing the correlation between the two tasks, we introduce a content-independent brightness loss to assist the ReID subnet.
-However, this overall brightness enhancement might amplify the brightness differences in person captured from various viewpoints.
-Consequently, we also incorporate a feature contrastive loss to ensure consistent feature representation for person from the same class, even under different lighting conditions.
-Finally, based on the above losses, we propose a novel lighting distillation loss to achieve high-level feature interaction between relighting and ReID tasks and improve the performance of the ReID task.
-Specifically, the lighting distillation loss can be formulated as:
+By analyzing the correlation between the two tasks, we can conclude that the ReID task aims to improve the discriminative properties of foreground targets in an image, while the relighting task seeks to improve the global lighting level of an image.
+Therefore, there is some correlation between the two tasks.
+To achieve collaborative enhancement between the two tasks, we do not consider introducing an additional front-background separation technique for accurate distillation, instead utilizing a simple brightness loss function that is content-independent to boost the global lighting level of the ReID features.